akshat3144/Geek-Room-Plaksha-Website/README.md

 # Geek Room Plaksha Official Website

 Welcome to the official website of Geek Room Plaksha Chapter!
-This site is a collaborative project developed by **[Akshat Gupta](https://www.linkedin.com/in/akshat-gupta-840740285/)** and **[Arunachalam Vijayanand](https://www.linkedin.com/in/arunachalam-vijayanand-42a263244/)** to create a dynamic and interactive platform for our coding community.
+This site is a collaborative project developed by **[Akshat Gupta](https://www.linkedin.com/in/akshat-gupta-840740285/)** to create a dynamic and interactive platform for our coding community.

 ## Tech Stack